sivahuang77/citrux-cli/docs/tools/index.md

 It's important to always review confirmation prompts carefully before allowing a tool to proceed.

-## Learn more about Gemini CLI's tools
+## Learn more about Citrux CLI's tools

-Gemini CLI's built-in tools can be broadly categorized as follows:
+Citrux CLI's built-in tools can be broadly categorized as follows:

 - **[File System Tools](./file-system.md):** For interacting with files and directories (reading, writing, listing, searching, etc.).